How to Start a Mentorship Program

-A program that does not involve the C-suite will fail, because management will fill the time with other issues that preclude the mentorship program from having a full effect.
+If you start a mentorship program that does not involve the C-suite, it will fail.
+Management will fill the time with other issues that preclude the mentorship program from having a full effect.

 Senior management should be heavily involved in setting guidelines, actions and goals for the program.
 The more buy-in, the more support.
-Ideally, you want executives to also participate as mentors, but because they typically have less available time, a good alternative is to have them host small group sessions.
-This way, too, the protégés can benefit from their wisdom and insight without the tinge of favoritism that could otherwise arise.
+Ideally, executives will also participate as mentors, but because they typically have less available time, a good alternative is to have them host small group sessions.
+This way, the protégés can benefit from their wisdom and insight without the tinge of favoritism that could otherwise arise.

-At the end of the day, any time employees feel valued and invested in, you will see an increase in performance, teamwork and retention.
+At the end of the day, any time employees feel valued and invested in, you will see an increase in performance and retention.
 What do you have to lose?

 This article was published in October 2017 and has been updated.
 Photo by StratfordProductions/Shutterstock

 Dr. Lisa M. Aldisert is a speaker, author and business adviser based in New York City.
 She is the president of Pharos Alliance.
 Her latest book is Leadership Reflections: 52 Leadership Practices in the Age of Worry.

 Leave a Comment